Share this link via

 Pet Name - An affectionate nickname used for a woman's name.

 万 means "ten thousand."
-Details are below.

-Ten thousand - This is a number name that is ten times the number of thousand.
+Ten Thousand - This is a number name that is ten times the number of thousand.

 All - This refers to everything or all of something.